Greetings from your President Paul Boyd, DMD

 As I discussed in past letters, the LDS is providing its general membership meetings a new approach.
 The membership meetings will be at local restaurants instead of the country club.
 This is an effort to increase participation by providing various areas and menus to our members.
 Also, we are trying to increase the quality of the continuing education.
 Please consider coming to the meetings.
 It’s a great place to catch up on what’s happening in the LDS area and meeting old and new friends.
 I personally enjoy meeting with some of our more seasoned members for advice and knowledge.
 We need to keep the society strong and viable, so that it can continue to make a difference in our profession.
 Talking with our leadership and participating with supporting or stopping some of the issues that came up in Frankfort and Washington DC, is eye opening.
 Dentistry is under assault from many directions.
 Dentistry today would not be what it is if not for organized dentistry.
 Please contribute as best you can, to encourage membership and involvement in the society.

 Now that the local schools are back in session, I find myself very busy in the office and home.
-I was recently elected as Chairman of the Board for the Kentucky Dental Association and will continue to serve the Louisville Dental Society as President.
+I was recently elected as Chairman of the Board for the Kentucky Dental Association.
 This is enough to keep me busy for awhile.
 Thanks to everyone for their membership and service.
 Let’s keep dentistry Great!